-Surfing the web lately can be like stepping through the looking glass, where right is left and up is down.
+Scrolling the internet lately can be like stepping through the looking glass, where right is left and up is down.
 Fabricated news stories are going viral.
 Elected officials are declaring legitimate news stories fake.

-Helping students separate fact from fiction is no longer a matter of pointing them toward credible news sources such as CNN, the New York Times, The Guardian and other world media outlets.
+Helping students separate fact from fiction is no longer a matter of pointing them toward credible news sources like PBS, the New York Times, The Guardian and other respected global media outlets.
 That’s because credulity isn’t the issue anymore, says philosophy professor Michael Lynch.

 Or at least, it’s not the whole issue, he says.
 The wider problem is that fake news is causing people to disbelieve real things.

 “Fake news, and the proliferation of raw opinion that passes for news, is creating confusion, punching holes in what is true, causing a kind of fun-house effect that leaves the reader doubting everything, including real news,” says New York Times writer Sabrina Tavernise.

 Traditional news outlets are losing credibility among students, whose trust in the national news media has dropped 13 percent since 2010.
 One study found that teens and young adults are “widely skeptical” of the news and concerned that even the national media are inaccurate or biased.

 “The default used to be ‘I believe’ and is shifting to ‘I don’t believe anything,’ ” says medial literacy expert Erik Palmer.
 “When our top elected officials describe news from our most credentialed media outlets as fake, all sources of information are undermined.”

 It’s not just students who are confused.
 Two in three U.S. adults say fabricated news stories cause a lot of confusion over the basic facts of current events, and trust in the media is at an all-time low.
 Even educators and academics with multiple degrees admit they have a hard time recognizing fake news.